 Melissa Manlove is a children’s book editor for Chronicle Books and a children’s bookseller.
 Special talents include reading and walking at the same time, batting her eyelashes (but only ironically), and making killer desserts.
 She has no nicknames, but several toddlers know her only as a puppet alligator.

-Having never grown up, I write books for middle graders and young adults.
-My latest, TESLA’S ATTIC (co-written with Neal Shusterman, author of UNWIND), the first in a three book MG series, will be published by Disney-Hyperion Books in February 2014.
-My other books range from a series of offbeat almanacs published by Random House (incl.
+Having never grown up, Eric writes books for middle graders and young adults.
+His latest, TESLA’S ATTIC (co-written with Neal Shusterman, author of UNWIND), the first in a three book MG series, will be published by Disney-Hyperion Books in February 2014.
+Other books range from a series of offbeat almanacs published by Random House (incl.
 ALMANAC OF THE GROSS, DISGUSTING & TOTALLY REPULSIVE, an ALA Recommended Book for Reluctant Readers, and THE VERY SCARY ALMANAC, both in their sixth printing), to three YA X-FILES novels for HarperCollins.

-Several of my books have been optioned by Hollywood studios and producers for development as feature films or TV projects.
-As a screenwriter, I co-wrote CLASS ACT, based on a true story of a sixth grade teacher who ran for Congress, which was set up at Dreamworks with Halle Berry attached to star.
-I also co-wrote AS YOU LIKE IT (REVISITED), an adaptation of Shakespeare’s comedy for Walden Media, and the sequel to CURIOUS GEORGE: THE MOVIE for Universal.
-My interviews with contemporary screenwriters have appeared in Creative Screenwriting magazine, and I’ve contributed articles to Dwell, mental_floss, and Disney Adventures Digest.
+Several of Elfman’s books have been optioned by Hollywood studios and producers for development as feature films or TV projects.
+As a screenwriter, he co-wrote CLASS ACT, based on a true story of a sixth grade teacher who ran for Congress, which was set up at Dreamworks with Halle Berry attached to star.
+He also co-wrote AS YOU LIKE IT (REVISITED), an adaptation of Shakespeare’s comedy for Walden Media, and the sequel to CURIOUS GEORGE: THE MOVIE for Universal.
+His interviews with contemporary screenwriters have appeared in Creative Screenwriting magazine, and he has contributed articles to Dwell, mental_floss, and Disney Adventures Digest.

-I’m also a private writing coach.
-For the past ten years, I’ve been on the faculty of the Big Sur Children’s Writers Workshop, directed by Andrea Brown and sponsored by the Henry Miller Library.
-I have also spoken at national and regional writing conferences, including SCBWI East Bay and the Ventana Sierra Writers Workshop established by Ellen Hopkins.
-I can be contacted at http://www.ericElfmanCoaching.com.
+Eric is also a private writing coach and he has been on the faculty of the Big Sur Children’s Writers Workshop, directed by Andrea Brown and sponsored by the Henry Miller Library.
+He has spoken at national and regional writing conferences, including SCBWI East Bay and the Ventana Sierra Writers Workshop established by Ellen Hopkins.
+Please contact at http://www.ericElfmanCoaching.com.

 Here’s an interview with Eric: